RohitNagraj/FlappyBirdAI/README.md

 # FlappyBirdAI
-A NEAT algorithm implementation to teach an AI to play the Flappy Bird game
+A NEAT (NeuroEvolution of Augmenting Topologies) algorithm implementation to teach an AI to play the Flappy Bird game